 Refers to a condition where a person suffers from any of the following conditions, namely:

 - Visual acuity not exceeding 6/60 or 20/200 (Snellen) in the better eye with correcting lenses;

 - Limitation of the field of vision subtending an angle of 20 degree or worse;

 Means a person with impairment of visual functioning even after treatment or standard refractive correction but who uses or is potentially capable of using vision for the planning or execution of a task with appropriate assistive device.

-- Loss of sensation in hands or feet as well as loss of sensation and paresis in the eye and eye-lid but with no manifest deformity.
+- Loss of sensation in hands or feet as well as loss of sensation and paresis in the eye and eye-lid but with no manifests deformity.

 - Manifest deformity and paresis but having sufficient mobility in their hands and feet to enable them to engage in normal economic activity.

-- Extreme physical deformity as well as advanced age which prevents him from undertaking any gainful occupation, and the expression “leprosy cured” shall be construed accordingly.
+- Extreme physical deformity as well as advanced age which prevent him from undertaking any gainful occupation, and the expression “leprosy cured” shall be construed accordingly.

 Locomotion related Disability